CaptainSapphire/PH-s-Blog/_posts/2025-10-20-TransferChella-Transfer-Spotlight.md

 - Be open minded & mindful of your time
 - Use community college resources, career center, checking in with professors, checking email

 Panelists:
 - Kimberly Barrueta, UCLA
 - Daniel Contreras, UCB
 - Maika Jimenez Corrales: CCTS

 ## Final Thoughts
+This was such a wonderful opportunity to hear unique insight, thank you to the CCTS team and the panelists.